-On the basis of the Act of 84, several regulations were adopted:
+On the basis of the Act on Ionizing Radiation Protection and the Safe Use of Nuclear Energy, issued in 1984, several regulations are still in force:

 - ◆ Regulation on siting, construction, commissioning, start up and operation of nuclear facilities (with appendix on quality assurance), (Off.
 Gaz.
-SFRY No. 52/88), Regulation E-1; - ◆ Regulation on preparation and content of safety analysis report and other documentation relevant to the assessment of the safety of nuclear facilities (Off.
+SFRY No. 52/88), - Regulation E-1; - Regulation on preparation and content of safety analysis report and other documentation relevant to the assessment of the safety of nuclear facilities (Off.
 Gaz.
-SFRY No. 68/88), Regulation E-2;

-- ◆ Regulation on education, experience, examination and certification of personnel conducting specific work at the nuclear installation (Off.
+SFRY No. 68/88), Regulation E-2; - ◆ Regulation on education, experience, examination and certification of personnel conducting specific work at the nuclear installation (Off.
 Gaz.
-SFRY No. 86/87), Regulation E-3; - ◆ Regulation on material balance areas and the mode of keeping records accounting for nuclear raw materials and nuclear materials as well as to the submission of data contained in such records (Off.
+SFRY No. 86/87), Regulation E-3;

+◆ Regulation on material balance areas and the mode of keeping records accounting for nuclear raw materials and nuclear materials as well as to the submission of data contained in such records (Off.
 Gaz.
 SFRY No. 9/88), Regulation E-4;